Whitedevil-cloud-ux/ShopEasy/docs/decisions.md

 ### Product API Testing

 Product CRUD endpoints were tested through Postman for both successful and failure scenarios before considering the feature complete.

+## 2026-09-10

+ShopEasy supports two product types: simple and variable.
+Simple products own price and stock at the Product level, while variable products delegate price and stock to their separate Variant documents.
+Product-level price/stock are rejected for variable products rather than silently ignored.